 “They stuck with it, they saw they could be something and they were building something,” said Rose, who’s in his fifth year with the program.
 “Everything I asked them to do, they did.
 There wasn’t any complaining.”

 Said senior Juan Ojeda: “This year we changed it up.
 We can’t take no more losses.
 Enough is enough.”

 The simple fact is that the Trojans haven’t lost yet this season.
-They’re still a young team — nine juniors make up the roster, a group that includes key pieces such as Steve Medina (defender), Alex Meza (midfielder) and Jorgi Cruz (midfielder).
+They’re still a young team — nine juniors make up the roster, a group that includes key pieces such as Jose Medina (defender), Andres Meza (midfielder) and Jorgi Cruz (midfielder).

 Ojeda, a senior, leads the team with 12 goals and 12 assists.